Cat Zingano

-Cat Zingano (née Albert; born July 1, 1982) is an American mixed martial artist, currently signed to Bellator MMA, competing in the Women's Featherweight division.
-Zingano also competed for the Ultimate Fighting Championship (UFC), and on April 13, 2013, she became the first woman to win a UFC fight by technical knockout (TKO).
+Cat Zingano (née Albert; born July 1, 1982) is an American mixed martial artist, currently signed to the GFL, competing in the Women's Featherweight division.
+Zingano also competed for the Ultimate Fighting Championship (UFC), and Bellator MMA. on April 13, 2013, she became the first woman to win a UFC fight by technical knockout (TKO).
 At the time of her departure from the UFC, she was No. 7 in the official UFC bantamweight rankings.

 Early life

 Zingano began her career in combat sports with wrestling at age 12.
 She attended Fairview High School in Boulder, Colorado, where she got involved with combat sports after joining the wrestling team.
 She eventually became part of both the University of the Cumberlands (2001) and MacMurray College women's wrestling teams and became a 4-time All-American and National Champion.

 In 2007, Zingano discovered Brazilian jiu-jitsu (BJJ), shortly after she started to compete and won many tournaments including the World Championships (Mundials) in Los Angeles, and the Rio de Janeiro State Championships in Brazil, along with several State titles in Colorado.

 In October 2007, after doing a few months of Brazilian Jiu-Jitsu, Zingano competed in her first amateur Mixed Martial Arts fight and instantly knew that MMA was something she wanted to compete in.